 I’m already finding the scent of golden wattle on my daily walks revitalising, and I hope you are too.
 I’ve actually just registered for the Lifeline South Coast Out of the Shadows Walk, held to coincide with Suicide Prevention Day on September 10th, raising awareness, remembering those lost to suicide and supporting those still impacted.
 Perhaps you’d like to register too?

 Firstly, well done for making it through to week 6 of the session!
 For many of you, you're almost halfway.
 Your assessments and exams will soon be approaching.
-Though you've probably already discovered the best approach to remote study for you, here are some remote learning study tools, which offer some very helpful tips for managing your time and avoiding procrastination.
-It’s also worth mentioning the Peer Assisted Learning (PAL) sessions are still running remotely.
+Though you've probably already discovered the best approach to online study for you, here are some online learning study tools, which offer some very helpful tips for managing your time and avoiding procrastination.
+It’s also worth mentioning the Peer Assisted Learning (PAL) sessions are still running online.
 These sessions are a great way to keep up with your peers and study in the lead up to assessments.
-I am confident the remote learning tools will be helpful for those of you undertaking research or other study sessions.
+I am confident the online learning tools will be helpful for those of you undertaking research or other study sessions.

 I'm happy to share that a new health helpline for UOW students is now operational on 02 4239 2300.
 As a UOW student, you will have your call answered by a friendly nurse who can provide information, advice, and referrals to help you access appropriate care.
 In addition to organising interim support for students and former patients of the Campus Clinic, the University is currently examining models and scope for new Wollongong campus medical services.
 Please email your suggestions or thoughts to firstname.lastname@example.org